GAME-CLI-SRV-DEV/NogyangSpigot/README.md

 This Version has Finally updated to 1.20.5/6.
 NogyangSpigot-Paperclip-1.20.6-R0.1-SNAPSHOT-reobf.jar will be available in public Soon.
 Floodgate API 2.2.3, ViaVersion API 4.9.9.
+> [!CAUTION]
+> Attention all NogyangSpigot users, This is an urgent Public Service Announcement from the NogyangSpigot Plugin Product Safety Commission.
+We have identified a critical issue with the Kauri anti-cheat plugin, manufactured by funkemunky.
+>
+> It has come to our attention that this plugin is causing false positives for Bedrock players.
+> Numerous reports have been received from Bedrock players stating that the plugin has unjustly
+>  banned their friends.
+>
+> In light of these findings, we are issuing a mandatory recall of all Kauri anti-cheat units.
+If > you are currently using this plugin with NogyangSpigot, we strongly advise you to remove it
+> immediately.
+This plugin is now considered harmful to Bedrock players and potentially damaging
+> to servers.
+>
+> Effective immediately, we are severing all ties with funkemunky.
+We are also considering issuing an order for the developers to disband. funkemunky is now considered an adversary of NogyangSpigot and Bedrock users.
+We thank you for your understanding and cooperation in this matter.
+Our priority is to ensure a safe and enjoyable gaming environment for all players.

 ## Update Standby:
 git-NogyangSpigot-1.20.6 (MC: 1.20.6, Reobf Paperclip Jar)